The self-hosted option is only available for CodeRabbit Enterprise customers

 Add a webhook to each project

-Navigate to Add Webhook Page: Go to the webhook configuration page in the desired GitLab project.
+Go to the webhook configuration page in the desired GitLab project.

-Add Webhook URL: Enter the URL pointing to the CodeRabbit service, followed by
+Enter the URL pointing to the CodeRabbit service, followed by

 /gitlab_webhooks

-Generate and Save Secret Token: Generate a secret token, add it to the webhook, and store it securely.
-This will be needed for the
+Generate a secret token, add it to the webhook, and store it securely.
+This

 .env

-(you can use a single secret token for all projects). -
+single secret token for all projects).4

-Select triggers:
+Select triggers

-- Merge request events
+events - Merge request events

 file

-Create an .env
+Create a .env

 file with the following content: